Upin & Ipin: Popularity in Indonesia

 Indonesia has been the most obvious export market for Upin & Ipin.
 In 2009, MNCTV which airs the series in the country reported a TVR of 10.5.
 Upin & Ipin has also been praised by the Indonesian press; for instance, Fadil Abidin for Analisa who remarked on the vastness of moral content and Islamic values, such as respect for those of different ethnic or religious backgrounds, in a communal setting consisting not only of Malays, Chinese and Indian Malaysians, but also Indonesians.

 In March 2010, as the Balinese Hindu community prepare for Nyepi, images of ogoh-ogoh (demonic effigies used for the famed ngrupuk ritual on the eve of Nyepi) which largely resemble Upin & Ipin were exposed on Indonesian media.
 The effigy reportedly cost 4 million rupiah.

 The series was called as a "Malaysian propaganda to the entire world" by Agung Suprio, the Indonesian Broadcasting Commission (KPI) Chairman in an interview with Deddy Corbuzier's podcast on 11 September 2021.

 In January 2022, rumors emerged that Upin and Ipin were based on a true story in a village in Indonesia after a TikTok video went viral on social media.
 Les' Copaque, via its statement on Twitter, explained that the claim was completely untrue as all the stories depicted in the series are purely fictional and are not taken or inspired by the stories of any person either living or dead.

 The Harian Waspada Medan editor, Muhammad Faisal Jayadi said the use of simple and easy-to-understand language was one of the main factors that Upin & Ipin had succeeded in gaining a place among Indonesians regardless of age.
 He also described the series as "rich in positive messages besides its cute characters".

 Upin & Ipins popularity in Indonesia was slightly affected when on August 19, 2023, Indonesian media reported that the Governor of Bali, Wayan Koster, urged students on the resort island not to watch Upin & Ipin and prioritize local films and cartoons.
 Wayan also emphasized that it is important to preserve the Balinese culture despite technological advances and modernization.
 Les' Copaque's Managing Director, Burhanuddin released a statement in response, stating that Upin & Ipin continues to be well received by fans in the republic, while admitting that Wayan's remarks did not affect the series' popularity in Indonesia.

+Indonesian singer, Lyodra Ginting reveals that Upin & Ipin is a must-seen TV show during her childhood and also revealed that it also helps her improve her skills in Bahasa Malaysia proficiency.